Updated July 2021

 Much of the abstinence-only addiction recovery community attacks the harm reduction theory for enabling addicts to continue drinking.
 They view this as an excuse for relapse.
 As was discovered with Kishline (it was later found that she was hiding her drinking the entire time), it’s not uncommon for a person to lie about how much alcohol he or she is consuming.
 The mission statement of Moderation Management could be viewed as a justification to drink.

-MM empowers individuals to accept personal responsibility for choosing and maintaining their own path, whether moderation or abstinence.
-MM promotes early self-recognition of risky drinking behavior, when moderation is a more easily achievable goal.
+MM empowers individuals to accept personal responsibility for choosing and maintaining their own path, whether in moderation or abstinence.
+MM promotes early self-recognition of risky drinking behavior when moderation is a more easily achievable goal.

 Since Moderation Management groups are not intended to be long-term or intensive, membership is predominantly online, and groups do not form easily or last very long.
-This is in direct contrast to AA, which regularly features meetings with members who have been sober for years or even decades.
-When a person does attempt to create an MM meeting, they must make the arrangements on their own (space, time, refreshments, recruiting members, etc.) and risk losing anonymity, which may be a problem for high-profile individuals.8
+This is a direct contrast to AA, which regularly features meetings with members who have been sober for years or even decades.
+Alcoholics Anonymous (AA) has more than 120,000 groups in more than 175 countries around the world, with more than 2 million members.16 When a person does attempt to create an MM meeting, they must make the arrangements on their own (space, time, refreshments, recruiting members, etc.) and risk losing anonymity, which may be a problem for high-profile individuals.8

 Perhaps the largest criticism of harm reduction is that it does not hold much weight when dealing with illicit substances, such as heroin or cocaine.
-How does one recommend doing less heroin, crystal meth or cocaine as a treatment strategy?
+How does one recommend doing less heroin, crystal meth, or cocaine as a treatment strategy?
 A single episode of binge drinking can be potentially deadly but is less likely to be fatal than when using heroin.
-In 2013, of the 38 million admitted binge drinkers in the U.S., there were only 2,200 deaths due to alcohol poisoning.16 In the same year, 8,260 individuals died from heroin overdoses.17
+In 2013, of the 38 million admitted binge drinkers in the U.S., there were only 2,200 deaths due to alcohol poisoning.17 In the same year, 8,260 individuals died from heroin overdoses.18

 Criticisms of Abstinence-Only Treatments

-- Approximately 10 percent of people who need treatment for a substance abuse problem actually seek and receive it.18
+- Approximately 10 percent of people who need treatment for a substance abuse problem actually seek and receive it.20

-- Combined data from 2010 to 2013 shows that 24.5 percent of those who needed addiction treatment but didn’t get it cited not being ready to stop using.19
+- Combined data from 2010 to 2013 shows that 24.5 percent of those who needed addiction treatment but didn’t get it cited not being ready to stop using.21

-Many addicts struggle with the idea?of putting down their substance of choice forever.
+Many addicts struggle with the idea of putting down their substance of choice forever.
 Others argue that the abstinence-only strategy unfairly demonizes addicts who relapse and perpetuates the negative stigma associated with addiction.
-Another issue non-supporters raise about abstinence-only programs is that they focus solely on alcoholics who have developed a physical dependence.
+Another issue non-supporters raise about abstinence-only programs is that they focus solely on alcoholics who have developed physical dependence.
 This strategy ignores “problem drinkers” whose usage has not yet reached destructive levels.
-According to the National Institute on Alcohol Abuse and Alcoholism, 16 percent of the adult population are non-dependent problem drinkers.20 A report from the Centers from Disease Control and Prevention showed that nine out of 10 binge drinkers weren’t alcohol dependent.21
+According to the National Institute on Alcohol Abuse and Alcoholism, 16 percent of the adult population are non-dependent problem drinkers.22 A report from the Centers for Disease Control and Prevention showed that 9 out of 10 binge drinkers weren’t alcohol dependent.23

 The argument between harm reduction and abstinence boils down to an individual’s needs.
-For a person who is a diagnosed alcoholic or a heavy drinker (more than 5 drinks on the same occasion on each of five or more days in a 30-day period), harm reduction may not be a realistic option.
+For a person who is a diagnosed alcoholic or a heavy drinker (more than five drinks on the same occasion on each of five or more days in a 30 day period), harm reduction may not be a realistic option.
 It relies on a person who previously had difficulty controlling his or her drinking to suddenly develop self-control.
 As many addiction therapists would attest, this is an unrealistic expectation.

 Alcoholics and drug addicts generally require more than just the standard 30-day detox suggested by Moderation Management and other harm reduction organizations.
 Additionally, they require long-term alcohol and drug rehab that includes counseling and other therapeutic services.
 Much of the medical community classifies addiction as a chronic brain disease.
 As such, abstinence treatment is the only way to ensure that the disease remains in remission.

 Drinkers who self-identify as needing to curb their drinking may find harm reduction to be a better strategy.
-It is less intensive, less expensive, less invasive and does not close the door on socially drinking.
+It is less intensive, less expensive, less invasive, and does not close the door to socially drinking.
 It does, however, require a level of self-control and accountability that is uncommon in problem drinkers.
 How many drinkers can even recall how many alcoholic beverages they had the night before?
-How realistic is it for a drinker to pause in between drinks and mark down in a notebook when he or she has consumed a beverage?
+How realistic is it for a drinker to pause in between drinks and markdown in a notebook when he or she has consumed a beverage?

-Families attempting to find substance abuse treatment for a loved one must honestly assess the enormity of the problem.
+Families who want to find substance abuse treatment for a loved one must honestly assess the enormity of the problem.
 If an individual is abusing illicit drugs or prescription drugs, abstinence-only treatment may be advisable.
-Likewise, if a person has caused significant damage to his or her life or the lives of others, abstinence-only treatment is the most advisable course of action.
-However, an individual who is just a “problem drinker” who has not suffered major consequences as a result of drinking, may be successful with a harm reduction approach.
+Likewise, if a person’s drug addiction or alcoholism has caused significant damage to his or her life or the lives of others, abstinence-only treatment is the most advisable course of action.
+However, an individual who is just a “problem drinker” who has not suffered major consequences as a result of drinking may be successful with a harm reduction approach.

 - William White Papers – Significant Events in the History of Addiction Treatment and Recovery in America